Skip to content

 *Nearly all virtual phone numbers share this problem.
 For safety reasons, companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

 It all starts with shared phone numbers, which split responsibility for incoming calls and messages across your team.
 This ensures conversations never fall through the cracks and your team doesn’t get bogged down by high call volumes.
+A single-view inbox catches you up on conversations faster by storing everything in one place.

-And by the way: you can add unlimited users to your OpenPhone account.
-We don’t require user minimums to upgrade or downgrade plans.
 Adding new users is easy, too — all it takes is a quick email invite, and they’ll instantly get access to a number of your choice.

 OpenPhone doesn’t just help you make calls and texts: it also makes it easier for your team to scale your customer communications.

 The best part is this is just the tip of the iceberg.
-See why thousands of businesses use OpenPhone by signing up for a free, seven-day trial.
+See why thousands of businesses use OpenPhone by signing up for a free seven-day trial.

 Key features of OpenPhone